paragonie/airship/README.md

 ## Minimum Requirements

-* PHP 7.1 or newer
+* PHP 7.2 or newer
-* PECL Libsodium 1.0.6 or newer
-* Libsodium 1.0.10 or newer
+* Libsodium 1.0.13 or newer

 ### Getting Started